rcombs/node-PLM/README.md

 `modem.commandTimeout`
 ----------------------
 This `Number` represents the amount of time, in milliseconds, that `PLM` will wait for a response from a modem. `250` milliseconds is the default, as it's just above the amount of time after which the modem itself times out and clears its message buffer by default.
-If a response is not received after this time, your command's `callback`, if present, will be called with arguments `callback(false, false, false)`.
+If a response is not received after this time, your command's `callback`, if present, will be called with its first argument as `MODEM_TIMEOUT` `Error`.
 Note that receiving a timeout callback is not a perfect guarantee that the command failed, a timeout will result in an automatic dequeue, and if a command times out and later a reply is received, the callback will not fire again.
 Set this to `false` to disable modem timeouts (this may result in unexpected behavior).

 `modem.INSTEONTimeout`
 ----------------------